dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books
+- The Sixth Extinction by Elizabeth Kolbert :thumbsup:
 - White Fragility by Robin Diangelo :thumbsup:
 - Why Are We Yelling by Buster Benson :thumbsup:
 - 26 Marathons by Meb Keflezighi and Scott Douglas :thumbsup: